How to teach war in the Balkans?

 The debate on how to teach recent history never ends.
 If Croatian textbooks have changed fast, they will change more; the question is not whether but how.
 Over the last years, they were under challenge from nationalists, including – at times – from government ministers.
 Efforts to remove the new textbooks and turn back the clock have failed so far, however.

 Croatia's progress in coming to terms with its recent history and providing a more balanced account in its textbooks, as described in ESI's report Teaching War, should serve as an inspiration for the whole region.
-A systematic analysis of all history textbooks used in the Balkans to teach the 20th century, with a focus on the Second World War, Communism and the wars of the 1990s, would be an important step in this direction.
+As a first step in this direction, a consortium of European foundations with a focus on democracy and fundamental rights could commission a systematic analysis of all history textbooks used in the Balkans to teach the 20th century, with a focus on the Second World War, Communism and the wars of the 1990s.
+This could serve as an important starting point for debates in those countries on how to teach their recent past.

 As in textbook debates around the world, also in the Balkans it is not the past, but the future that is really at stake.